 The CCAC is led by an independent chairperson and has a membership of 12 to 15 people, at least one-third of which is to be stakeholder individuals and community based organizations.
 All members and the Chairperson are appointed by the Minister of Health and Community Services.
 (See Appendix B).
-In December 2013, the Minister appointed a new chairperson and two new members representing physicians and other stakeholders.
+In December 2013, the Minister appointed the chairperson and two members representing health care providers and other stakeholders.

-The committee now has a full complement of members, consisting of a diverse crosssection of individuals with a broad range of expertise, to provide input on all aspects of cancer prevention and control.
-The membership includes representatives from the four Regional Health Authorities, community organizations, Memorial University, volunteers, cancer survivors, and other stakeholder groups.
+The Internal Appointments Commission is currently recruiting individuals to fill some committee vacancies in 2017-18, with the aim to include a diverse cross-section of individuals with a broad range of expertise, which can provide input on all aspects of cancer prevention and control.
+The membership will include representatives from the four Regional Health Authorities, community organizations, Memorial University, volunteers, cancer survivors, and other stakeholder groups.